Written by Karen Potratz

 This work starts in the quietness of a safe office and with a good connection.
 Working with people who are asking for help and confessing their vulnerability is an honor and a privilege.
 Specifically, many referrals come from family and friends.

 One such call came from a young lady in a desperate state, concerned that her body was responding to overwhelming stress.
 She was concerned for her health and her safety.
 She suffered from anxiety and panic.
 She was exhausted from keeping a busy schedule trying to balance the need to work and also the goal and hope of getting an education.
 She presented with limited funds and had already lost hope in the medical community when she experienced an adverse reaction to medication.
 She entered therapy with an urgent need and serious intention.
 After some time, her anxiety and panic gradually became manageable and eventually resolved.
 She communicated that the therapy meant everything to her and “she wouldn’t have made it without it.”
-In this case the sliding fee scale was utilized.
+In this case the income-based fee scale was utilized.

 This work happens because people outside of the room care enough to invest in the ministry.
 The annual Murfreesboro Luncheon and Auction, for example, was a delightful success — our focus was Celebrating a Caring Community, and celebrate we did!